P-p-H-d/mlib/README.md

 ##### M\_LET(var1[,var2[,...]], oplist|type)

-This macro enables to define the variable 'var1'(resp. var2, ...) of oplist 'oplist' or of type 'type' with a globally registered oplist.
+This macro defines the variable 'var1'(resp. var2, ...)
+of oplist 'oplist' (or of type 'type' with a globally registered oplist).
 It initializes 'var1' (resp. var2, ...) by calling the initialization method, and clears 'var1' (resp. var2, ...) by calling the clear method when the bracket associated to the M\_LET go out of scope.

+If 'var1' (resp. var2, ...) has the form (v1, va_list...),
+then the variable 'v1' will be initialized with the contains of 'va_list...' using the specialized initializer operator INIT\_WITH and not the empty initializer INIT operator.

 Example: